-Alcohol abuse affects people of all ages.
-However, researchers have recently noted increasing trends in alcohol abuse in older populations.
+One of the interesting facts about addiction is that alcohol abuse affects people of all ages.
+However, researchers have recently noted increasing alcohol abuse trends in older adults.
 Baby boomers – people currently aged 53-71 – are drinking more and suffering from the consequences.
 Every adult, child, and senior citizen should understand the trends, risks, and warning signs of drinking heavily in later life.

 Data Supporting Trends in Elders Over Drinking